Health Insurance Premium Subsidy

 Thanks to Governor Mark Dayton and the Legislature, Minnesotans who have purchased a health insurance plan on the individual market could be eligible for a 25 percent premium subsidy on their monthly bill.

 Am I eligible?

-To qualify for the subsidy, you must meet the following criteria:
+To qualify for the subsidy in a given month, you must meet the following criteria: